-The gorgeous fireball, or blood lily (Scadoxus multiflorus), is widely distributed throughout eastern and southern Africa. – Matobo National Park, Zimbabwe.
+The gorgeous fireball, or blood lily (Scadoxus multiflorus), is widely distributed throughout eastern and southern Africa, here encountered in Matobo National Park, Zimbabwe.
 (Photo copyright © by Kaj Halberg)

 Slender girl in a red sari, Seventri, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

-Picked fruits of roselle (Hibiscus sabdariffa), Taiwan. – Read more about roselle on this website, see Traditional medicine – Hibiscus sabdariffa.
+Picked fruits of roselle (Hibiscus sabdariffa), with purplish-red calyces.
+This species is commonly cultivated in Taiwan, where this picture was taken. – Read more about this species elsewhere on this website, see Traditional medicine: Hibiscus sabdariffa.
 (Photo copyright © by Kaj Halberg)

-Young parts of this fern leaf are red, later turning green. – Annapurna, C Nepal.
+Young parts of this fern leaf, hanging down from a bank in the Annapurna area, central Nepal, are red, later turning green.
 (Photo copyright © by Kaj Halberg)